-Figures 5-7 summarize the results of the SWCD's fen well level measurements from 2007 through 2023 (no data were collected in 2014).
+Figures 5-7 summarize the results of the SWCD's fen well level measurements from 2007 through 2024 (no data were collected in 2014).
 Data are presented across several figures for clarity and grouping is based on proximity, not hydrologic characteristics.
 MNDNR visited the fen wells in September 2016 and recorded a new elevation for the wells.
 Beginning in October 2016, water levels have been adjusted to reflect the new elevations (demarcated by red line).

 Historically, several of the wells showed increasing trends.
-Unfortunately, since the elevation change, only two of the wells (WT-1 and WT-3) are showing a water level trend - decreasing - while wells F3, F4, WN1-USGS, and WN5-USGS showed significant increasing trends.
+Unfortunately, since the elevation change, two of the wells (WT-1 and WT-3) are showing a water level trend - decreasing - while wells WT-4 showed a significant increasing trend.
 In 2023, Metropolitan Council installed continuous data loggers in several of the wells in the Nichols Fen due to the fen's proximity to the Seneca Wastewater Treatment Plant.
-All wells continued to be monitored by the SWCD for the remainder of the season, except for F3 as the logger set up blocked access at the top of the well.
-Continuous logger data for F3 is included in Appendix 3.
+All wells continued to be monitored by the SWCD except for F3 as the logger set up blocked access at the top of the well.